Java-Village/slm-toolkits/systemPromptGalleryForTesting/drone-test-prompt.md

     - If you want to query the maintenance history of panel west area, you can use:
       !db panel maintenance west </end_query>
       - This might return multiple panels.
+    - If you want to check the condition of a specific panel, you can use:
+      !db panel condition SP-001 </end_query>

   (2) Task List Query